LimaAnthonyY/LimaAnthonyY/README.md

 <a href="https://www.linkedin.com/in/limaanthonyy/"><img align="right" src="https://media-mad2-1.cdn.whatsapp.net/v/t61.24694-24/468730407_1062687112250096_4695375519379112908_n.jpg?ccb=11-4&oh=01_Q5AaIErDjkVwNrXFAFLUAZmaUXZHXSggv5DtisYPzquaaJ6C&oe=679BB43E&_nc_sid=5e03e0&_nc_cat=110" widht="345" height="345"></a>

 - I'm passionate about games, anime, football.
-My main hobbies are spending time with my girlfriend `- she is sooo preeety 😍`, studying, watching videos, series and playing football.
+My main hobbies are spending time with my girlfriend `- I don't have any more `, studying, watching videos, series and playing football.
 Now I'm trying to learn to read books.<br><br>
 - I'm now using the profile to learn and improve my Python skills and other skills that I'm learning as java, C, C++, HTML, CSS, GOOGLE GCP, Azure, AWS, DataScience, DataEngineer, Machine Learning, Spark, SQL, MongoDP, Docker and others.<br><br>
 - I'm currently working as a helpdesk, but I'm looking to switch to FullStack, Python or DataScience<br><br>
 - Please feel free to clone/fork projects, raise issues and send ideas if you think something could be better.